jo0t4/project-euler/README.md

 ## Project Euler

 This repository contains solutions about the mathematical problems proposed by the [Project Euler](https://projecteuler.net/about) website.
-The solutions presented here can be written in different programming languages.
+The solutions presented here will be written using the C programming language.

 ### About Project Euler